Mollywhopper Crisis Management Kit, Ultimate First Aid Survival Trauma Backpack

 Be calm and give psychological support to the patient.

-Look for an emergency medical identification card to find out if the victim is allergic to medicines or has any serious health problems that require special care.
+Look for an emergency medical ID card to find out if the victim is allergic to medicines or has any serious health problems that require special care.